ionic-team/ionic-docs/docs/api/tab.md

 The tab component is a child component of [tabs](tabs.md).
 Each tab can contain a top level navigation stack for an app or a single view.
 An app can have many tabs, all with their own independent navigation.

 :::note
- Note: This component should only be used with vanilla JavaScript projects.
-For Angular, React, and Vue apps you do not need to use `ion-tab` to declare your tab components.
+This component can only be used when the `ion-tabs` component is set for [basic usage](./tabs.md#basic-usage).
+When setting up tabs with routing, the `ion-tab` component cannot be used.
 :::